MicrosoftDocs/azure-devops-docs/docs/artifacts/npm/npmrc.md

 ## Pipeline authentication

 For authentication with your pipeline, Azure Artifacts recommends using the [npm authenticate task](/azure/devops/pipelines/tasks/reference/npm-authenticate-v0).
 When using a task runner like gulp or Grunt, it's important to add the npm authenticate task to the beginning of your pipeline.
-By doing so, your credentials will be injected into your project's .npmrc file and persisted for the duration of the pipeline run, enabling subsequent steps to use the credentials in the configuration file.
+By doing so, your credentials are injected into your project's *.npmrc* file and persisted during the pipeline run, enabling subsequent steps to use the credentials in the configuration file.

 ### [Classic](#tab/classic)